andreagrisafi/SALTED/docs/tutorial/derived_properties.md

 2. `saltedtype : density-response`

      The function `compute_polarizability` is used to compute polarizability tensors from input density-response coefficients.
-The total integral of the predicted density response is enforced to vanish by removing the total integral error from the L=0 coefficients for each Cartesian component. **NB:** absolute values of dipole moments will only make physical sense when computed from electron-density responses that vanish before reaching the cell periodic boundaries.
+The total integral of the predicted density response is enforced to vanish by removing the total integral error from the L=0 coefficients for each Cartesian component. **NB:** absolute values of polarizabilities will only make physical sense when computed from electron-density responses that vanish before reaching the cell periodic boundaries.

      When validating a SALTED model, `salted.validation` will automatically output a `polarizabilities.dat` file including reference vs. predicted flattened rank-2 tensors of 9 elements each (XX, XY, XZ, YX, YY, ...).
 When predicting for a batch of structures via `salted.prediction`, an `alpha_only` keyword can be used in the `inp.prediction` section to only predict the L=0 and L=1 density-response coefficients, required for the calculation of the polarizability.